walwalwalides/Delphi-Collection-Projects/README.md

 ------
 ## Description
-In this Collection contain different self made projects.
+"Delphi-Collection-Project" contain different self made projects.
 This projects are based on different fields like (client server ,windows service,task scheduler...).

 As always, if you have any ideas or suggestions that would make projects more interesting and useful for you and anyone interested,Please let me know.
-You can reach me under email : walwalwalides@gmail.com, or just text me.
+You can reach me under email : walwalwalides@gmail.com ,or just text me.
 You are welcome to join and participate to improve any choosed project.

 # If You Want To Donate!